 - Increase naloxone (Narcan) availability in Berkshire County

-- Training for emergency department and crisis staff on connecting post-overdose patients to treatment options
+- Comprehensive information on connecting post-overdose patients to treatment, recovery and support options

 - Promotion of Harm Reduction strategies

 - Community education on the Good Samaritan Law

 The Berkshire Regional Planning Commission is the fiscal host for this project.
 The coordinator for this project is Andy Ottoson.
 If you have any questions about this program, please email us or call 413-442-1521 x37.